 Thus, something that many investors appreciate is that your investment options are not limited only to real estate.

 To apply for the golden visa in Spain, you can choose one of the following paths:

-First of all, you can get your investor visa by purchasing a property (real estate) worth more than € 500,000.
+- Purchase a property (real estate) worth more than € 500,000.
 But, what happens if the property has been purchased by several individuals/investors?
-In that case, we must bear in mind that the investment will be computed at the individual level.
-This means that if our personal contribution to the property does not reach € 500,000, we will not be able to apply for the visa.
+That is what commonly happens when a couple jointly buy a property.
+In that case, we must bear in mind that the investment will be computed at the individual level unless the marriage is registered through a community property regime.
+On the other hand, if your personal contribution to the property does not reach € 500,000, we will not be able to apply for the visa

-Secondly, buying shares of a Spanish company, or having a bank deposit in a Spanish entity for a value greater than one million euros.
-That will also give you access to this residence permit.
+- Buy shares from a Spanish company, or have a bank deposit in a Spanish entity for a value greater than 1 million euros.
+That will also give you access to this residence permit

-Possession of Spanish public debt worth 2 or more million euros.
+- Invest in Spanish public debt worth 2 or more million euros

-Finally, investing in a business project that will be developed in Spanish territory.
-Here, you will find the following main requirements: that project must generate employment, imply an impulse to the scientific/technological advance of the country, or translate into a minimum socioeconomic impact.
+- Invest in a business project that will be developed in Spanish territory.
+The main requirements for this are that the project must: generate employment, implying a boost to the scientific/technological advance of the country, or translate into a minimum socioeconomic impact

 Taxes when buying a property to get your investor permit